mesh-adaptation/.github/pull_request_template.md

 <!--
-If your PR resolves or is related to one or multiple issues, please mention it here using "Closes #ISSUE_NUMBER" or "Related to #ISSUE_NUMBER", respectively, for each issue.
+If your PR resolves or is related to one or multiple issues, please mention so here using "Closes #ISSUE_NUMBER" or "Related to #ISSUE_NUMBER", respectively, for each issue.

 Please provide a summary of the changes made in this PR.